 One of our favorite things about Craggy Gardens is its convenient location.

-This elevated section of the parkway is one of the best for soaking in the scenery while cruising (which is the most popular thing to do in the Blue Ridge Mountains) to and from Craggy Pinnacle.
+This elevated section has some of the best Blue Ridge Parkway Overlooks where you can soak in the scenery while cruising (which is the most popular thing to do in the Blue Ridge Mountains) to and from Craggy Pinnacle.

 It’s possible to access the Blue Ridge Parkway in Asheville at four different locations.
 From there, it’s just a matter of driving north and looking for the signs.

 It’ll be 20 to 25 miles and will take roughly 45 to an hour to get there.

 - In East Asheville, off of I-40, you can take US Highway 74 ALT E at Exit 53A.
 This puts you on the Parkway near the Folk Art Center and Blue Ridge Parkway Visitor Center.

 - Or you can continue on I-40 towards US Highway 70 at Exit 55.
 This also puts you near the Folk Art Center and Blue Ridge Parkway Visitor Center.